 If the parents disagree with one another, the usual rules of parental authority apply.

-This means that the parents must do their best to discuss the issue and reach an agreement as to whether the child should receive the vaccine.
-This rule applies to all parents, whether they are living together or are separated
+This means that the parents must do their best to discuss the issue and reach an agreement on whether the child should receive the vaccine.
+This rule applies to all parents, whether living together or are separated

 If the parents still can’t agree, either of the parents can file an application in court to have a judge rule on the matter.
 The judge will have to make the decision based on the best interests of the child.